 - Risk-reducing surgery (if applicable).

-The program is initially focused on pancreatic cancer risk assessments, with plans to expand offerings to breast, ovarian and other diseases.
+The program is initially focused on pancreatic cancer risk assessments, with plans to expand offerings to other diseases.

 Pancreatic Cancer Risk Assessment Study